AnielShri/STM32H745_Ethernet/README.md

 ---

 ## First issue: SysTick not counting
 For some reason the SysTick counter is not automatically added.
-This causes either infinit wait loops when calling HAL_Delay (or related function), or causes startup error (see image below)
+This causes either infinit wait loops when calling HAL_Delay (and related function), or causes startup error (see image below)

 ![asm loop](Documentation/asm_inf_loop.png)